streamnative/pulsar-flink/README.md

   <td>

-  `partitionDiscoveryIntervalMillis` option controls whether the source discovers newly added topics or partitions match the topic options while executing the streaming job. <br>
+  `partitionDiscoveryIntervalMillis` option controls whether the source discovers newly added topics or partitions match the topic options while executing the streaming job.
-  A positive long `l` would trigger the discoverer run every `l` milliseconds, and negative values would turn-off topic or partition discoverer. <br>
+  A positive long `l` would trigger the discoverer run every `l` milliseconds, and negative values would turn off a topic or a partition discoverer. <br>

 </tr>